Putnam County court records

 Putnam County Common Pleas Court

-Brian Edelbrock, Bluffton, and Teresa Edelbrock, Pandora, were granted a dissolution of marriage.
+Joey Diemer, Leipsic, was granted a divorce from Erin Diemer, Findlay.
 They were married Oct.
-3, 1992 in Columbus Grove, and have one minor child.
+31, 2006 in Findlay, and have one child.

-Adah Ellerbrock, Ottawa, was granted a divorce from Keith Ellerbrock, Ottawa.
-They were married June 1, 2002 in Ottawa, and have three children.
+Donald R. Shartzer, Jr., Columbus Grove, was granted a divorce from Linda Shartzer, Leipsic.
+They were married April 19, 2007 in Putnam County, and have no minor children.

 Aug.
 29